 The three aims of the National Curriculum; fluency, reasoning and problem solving, form the basis for the teaching and learning of maths at SMCPS and this is seen in the children's everyday learning.

 Where possible we offer same day intervention to allow pupils to build on their learning so that they do not get left behind.
 We do not label our children, we have high expectations of all children and strongly believe that all children can achieve in mathematics.
 We acknowledge that some may take longer to grasp concepts and may need careful scaffolding or extra time/support to fully understand certain areas.

 The use of concrete resources, pictorial representations and abstract recording (the concrete-pictorial-abstract approach) represents their learning in a variety of structures, encouraging children to find the most efficient methods and develop a secure understanding of concepts.
 We believe that fluency in number, particularly in terms of additive and multiplicative understanding is key.
 As such, classes begin each maths lesson with a fluency session: bonds in KS1, times tables in LKS2 and a combination of arithmetic skills in UKS2.
-Parents are encouraged to support their children at home through developing pupils fluency in different number areas.
-Developing mathematical fluency is as important as reading fluency and we expect our parents to spend time supporting their children in this area at home.
+Parents are encouraged to support their children at home through developing pupils' fluency in different areas, including using Times Tables Rock Stars and Numbots.

 Please see the Parent's section of the website to access ways to help at home through our number and times tables challenges and key instant recall facts for children to learn at home.
 Please come and see your class teacher to talk about your child's learning and ways to help at home.